kanflo/idiota-demo/readme.md

 ## Idiota, a silly way to deploy firmware upgrades

 Hi!
 If you are looking for an industrial grade firmware update solution, look elsewhere.
-I wrote one some time ago but it's locked in a git at a fortune 500 company.
+I wrote one some time ago but it's locked in a git at a Fortune 500 company.

 This is the insecure lite version given the time I had to implement an upgrade solution for the nodes in my home.
 All firmware images will live on a central upgrade server and nodes will from time to time query the server for the latest and greatest firmware.